p7g/c-bytecode-vm/README.md

 ```

 If a field is destructured that doesn't exist on the struct or if more elements
-are destructured from an array than the array contains, the program will panic.
+are destructured from an array than the array contains, the program will throw.

 Any fields/elements which aren't matched on are ignored.